Dominic Rowan: Television

-His TV credits include: Catwalk Dogs, Baby Boom, Midsomer Murders:The Magician’s Nephew, Trial and Retribution, Family Man, The Lavender List, Celeb, Silent Witness, Swallow, Doc Martin, A Rather English Marriage, Saint X, Holby City, Rescue Me, Lost World, North Square, Hearts and Bones, Emma, The Tenant of Wildfell Hall, No Bananas, Devil's Advocate and Between the Lines.
+His TV credits include: Catwalk Dogs, Baby Boom, Midsomer Murders, Trial & Retribution, Family Man, The Lavender List, Celeb, Silent Witness, Swallow, Doc Martin, A Rather English Marriage, Saint X, Holby City, Rescue Me, Lost World, North Square, Hearts and Bones, Emma, The Tenant of Wildfell Hall, No Bananas, Devil's Advocate and Between the Lines.
 In 2011, Rowan joined the cast of Law & Order: UK, replacing Ben Daniels as the show's Crown Prosecutor Jacob Thorne.
 He joined the new "order" team of Freema Agyeman and Peter Davison.
 He also joined the cast of the fourth series of The Crown on Netflix in 2020, as Charles Powell.

 Film

 Rowan's film appearances include: David, The Tulse Luper Suitcases and the short film Pressure Points.
 In September 2011 Rowan played the title role in NCM Fathom/Globe Theatre/Arts Alliance Media film presentation of Shakespeare's Henry VIII – filmed during live performances at the Globe Theatre in London.